ManticoreGamesInc/platform-documentation/src/tutorials/environmental_art.md

     - Tutorial
 ---

-# Environmental Art in Core
+# Environment Art in Core

 <!-- ![ArtIntro](../img/EnvironIntro/image45.png "Art Screenshot"){: .center} -->

 ## Overview

-Learn how to use the Terrain Creator, swimmable volumes, and  the Object Generator.
+Learn how to generate, sculpt, and paint terrain, as well as adding foliage and a swimmable water post-process effect.
 This tutorial will focus on making a landscape with a path and river, but can be customize to build any natural environment.

 - **Completion Time:** 20 minutes
 - **Previous Knowledge:** [Introduction to the Core Editor](editor_intro.md)